NOC-MDP/ReSow-Ceeds-V4/docs/InstallGuide.md

 ````shell
 $ npm start
 ````
-The web app should be availble on
+The web app should be available on

 ````http request
 localhost:8080